-Some have incorrectly argued that acquisitions of VC-backed startups have become more common place; in fact, the opposite is true and must be recognized by policymakers.
-Over the last decade, the average annual ratio of VC-backed acquisitions to IPOs is approximately 13:1.3 There are less acquisitions today relative to IPOs, with 886 venture-backed companies having been acquired in 2020, whereas 103 went public.4
+Some have incorrectly argued that acquisitions of VC-backed startups have become more common place in recent years and have used this specious claim to justify restrictions on acquisition activity.
+In fact, the opposite is true and must be recognized by policymakers.
+Over the last decade, the average annual ratio of VC-backed acquisitions to IPOs is approximately 13:1.
+There are less acquisitions today relative to IPOs, with 886 venture-backed companies having been acquired in 2020, whereas 103 went public.